 Lee S. Richards III is a founding partner of Richards Kibbe & Orbe LLP.
 He concentrates in white collar criminal defense, securities enforcement defense, regulatory proceedings, representation of corporate boards, internal investigations and complex commercial litigations.
 He has extensive trial experience and regularly represents investment banks, hedge funds, public companies, investment advisers, corporate officers and directors and other professionals in investigations and proceedings by the DOJ, SEC, FINRA and other governmental entities and SROs.
 He also represents companies and senior executives in commercial litigations, class action and derivative cases, and arbitrations relating to a variety of disputes. more +

 In addition, Mr. Richards advises companies and directors on governance issues and has served as SEC Special Compliance Counsel, Receiver and Trustee in the liquidation of five securities firms, including Bernard L. Madoff Investment Securities LLC, Westgate Capital Management, LLC, and three major insider trading cases.
 He was also appointed as the Independent Examiner in United States v.
 Computer Associates International, Inc.

-Mr. Richards served for more than 10 years as an Adjunct Assistant Professor at Fordham Law School.
-He is President Emeritus of the Federal Bar Council Inn of Court, and a former member of the American Inns of Court Board of Trustees.
-Mr. Richards is currently serving as a member of the Departmental Disciplinary Committee for the Appellate Division of the First Department.
+Mr. Richards served for more than 10 years as an Adjunct Assistant Professor at Fordham Law School, and is President Emeritus of the Federal Bar Council Inn of Court.
+He is a former member of the American Inns of Court Board of Trustees and a former member of the Departmental Disciplinary Committee for the Appellate Division of the First Department.
 In addition, he is a regular speaker and writer on topics relating to criminal and securities law issues, internal investigations, corporate governance and compliance procedures.
 He is also a member of the American Jazz Foundation's Board of Directors.